Relates to reimbursement criteria for child care absences.

-TITLE OF BILL: An act to amend the executive law, in relation to reimbursement for child care absences
+TITLE OF BILL: An act to amend the social services law, in relation to reimbursement for child care absences

-LEGISLATIVE HISTORY: This is a new bill.
+PRIOR LEGISLATIVE HISTORY: This is a new bill.